sodabreak/MHA2HLA/README.md

 5 epoch training on wikitext-2-v1

-## Achivements:
+## Achievements:
 - Prove:
-    - 1. Prove the math of transforming the RoPE to latent space to save the cache space and computaional time.
+    - Prove the math of transforming the RoPE to latent space to save the cache space and computaional time.
 - implement:
     - 1. Finetuned the 60m model on wiki dataset: as the baseline
     - 2. Test the perplexity of origianl checkpoint and finetuned checkpoint from origianl model.